miladj/ProxyGenerator/README.md

 2. no support for ref, in, out method parameters.
 3. no supoprt for changing arguments in interceptors.
 4. no support for changing target in runtime.
+5. there is no cache for generated proxy.

 ## References
 [Scrutor](https://github.com/khellang/Scrutor)